 Some studies have concluded that, overall, coffee might be a force for good.
 However, questions remain.

-According to the Centers for Disease Control and Prevention (CDC) in the United States, prostate cancer is one of the leading causes of cancer death in men.
-If chemicals from coffee can help reduce the risk, it is a line of investigation worth pursuing.
+According to the Centers for Disease Control and Prevention (CDC) in the United States, prostate cancer is one of the

 Scientists are now delving deeper into coffee’s chemical makeup to understand how its constituent parts might work against cancer.